 top of page

-The Mary Prince Narratives (2023) are extracted from The History of Mary Prince, A West Indian Slave.
-Related by Herself (1831)Mary is the first known Black woman to relate a narrative about the experience of being enslaved published in England.
+The Mary Prince Narratives Part l (2023) are online excerpts from The History of Mary Prince, A West Indian Slave.
+Related by Herself (1831).
+Prince is the first known Black woman to relate a narrative about the experience of being enslaved published in England.

-I have been drawn to bringing Mary’s story to the forefront of a contemporary dialogue because most of what we know about enslaved life comes from the diaries of slave traders, and the little first-hand accounts we have directly from enslaved people are from freed enslaved men.
+“I have been drawn to bringing the autobiographical account of Mary Prince to the forefront of a contemporary discourse because most of what we know and understand about enslaved life derives from the diaries of white slave traders and the limited first-hand accounts we have directly from enslaved individuals are from freed enslaved black men.”

 For optimal viewing, access this series on a desktop screen.